The Rotary Club of Twickenham upon Thames/ History of TuT Rotary

 Presidents: Michael Horner, David Williams, Tim Bruce, Ray Wackett, Mike Kelly, Robert Pritt, Tim Ward, Bob Efford, Alan Holmes, Rod Gerrard

 The Third Decade

-1999: Following earthquakes in Turkey, TuT buys six Aquaboxes and donates £1500 via Rotary Club of Istanbul to fund toilets and ground preparations in local village.
+1999: Following earthquakes in Turkey, TuT buys six Aquaboxes and donates £1500 via Rotary Club of Istanbul to fund toilets and ground preparations in the local village.
 Offers of help follow leading to 6 more Aquaboxes & 334 boxes of clothes & shoes

-2000: Golden Oldies trip to Arundel is health and safety nightmare when the participants board a boat.
+2000: Golden Oldies trip to Arundel is a health and safety nightmare when the participants board a boat.

 2001: Cricket Match Surrey versus Middlesex, with 3 Rotary Clubs from north of the river and 3 south.
 Middlesex win of course!